davious/CatchToEvernote/README.md

 ## prepcatch

-This was an earlier used script, recommended for people who don't have a lot of attachments or who don't what to use a developer token.
+This was an earlier used script, recommended for people who don't have a lot of attachments or who don't want to use a developer token.

 The script works on your unextracted Catch Notes Export.zip file and creates a custom extract folder.